Benefits of a Breast Lift

 A breast lift can:

-- Rejuvenate the female figure with a breast profile that is more youthful, uplifted and firm;
+- Rejuvenate your physique with a breast profile that is more youthful, uplifted, and firm

-- Tighten the skin elasticity that may have been lost due to pregnancy, breast-feeding, weight fluctuations, aging and gravity;
+- Improve skin elasticity, which may have been lost due to pregnancy, breastfeeding, weight fluctuations, aging, or gravity

-- Be performed at the same time as breast augmentation/breast implants, resulting in one complete breast surgery.
+- Be performed at the same time as a breast augmentation or mommy makeover, resulting in a comprehensive enhancement

 Preparing for a Breast Lift